 From 1980-1982, Hoffman served as NAfME President and helped plan the 75th Anniversary Convention in San Antonio, Texas.
 The collection contains Hoffman's professional papers from her term as NAfME President.
 Her papers are held under NAfME Record Group 25-1: Presidential Papers.

-Michael Mark (b.
-1936) is an American music educator and author.
+Michael Mark (1936-2018) was an American music educator and author.
 He received his degrees in music from Catholic University (BM 1958 and DMA 1969), George Washington University (MA 1960), and the University of Michigan (MM 1962).
 During his career, Mark was employed by public school systems and universities in Maryland, Washington, D.C., and New York.
-As an author he has published numerous books and articles on music education, frequently on the history of that topic.
+As an author, he published numerous books and articles on music education, frequently on the history of that topic.
 This collection consists of educational materials, correspondence, writings, newspaper clippings, photographs, books, recordings, and scores related to his career as an educator and author.

 Lilla Belle Pitts (1884-1970) was a prominent music educator known for her advocacy of "child-centered" music education, the promotion of diverse cultural experiences through music, the use of folk and popular music for children, and the integration of music into the wider public school curriculum.
 She served as NAfME president from 1942-44.
 Her papers are held under NAfME Record Group 25-1: Presidential Papers.

 Donald Pond (1906-1983) was a music educator, composer, and performer and is noted for his work at the Pillsbury Foundation School in Santa Barbara, CA. His papers are held under NAfME Record Group 25-2: Personal Papers of Individuals.